- Center punch

 Folding Workbench Details

-With this illustration, and the Cutting and Shopping Lists, you have the basics for building your own folding workbench.
-You can see and print and enlarged version of Figure A and the Cutting and Shopping Lists in the Additional Information section below.
+With the illustration, and the Cutting and Shopping Lists, you have the basics for building your own folding workbench.

 Cut the Pieces